Automated exposed credentials check

 - Log — Only available on Enterprise plans.
 Logs requests with exposed credentials in the Cloudflare logs.
 Recommended for validating a rule before committing to a more severe action.

-- Legacy CAPTCHA — Presents a CAPTCHA challenge to the clients making HTTP requests with exposed credentials.
+- Interactive Challenge — Presents an interactive challenge to the clients making HTTP requests with exposed credentials.

 The default action for the rules in the Exposed Credentials Check Managed Ruleset is Exposed-Credential-Check Header (named

 Cloudflare recommends that you only use the following actions: Exposed-Credential-Check Header (named

 Exposed credentials checks in custom rules

 Besides enabling the Exposed Credentials Check Managed Ruleset, you can also check for exposed credentials in custom rules.
 One common use case is to create custom rules on the end user authentication endpoints of your application to check for exposed credentials.
 Rules that check for exposed credentials run before rate limiting rules.